- Absences and the EU Settlement Scheme

-- EU citizens and their family member qualify for settled status after a “continuous qualifying period” of five years’ UK residence
+- EU citizens and their family members qualify for settled status after a “continuous qualifying period” of five years’ UK residence.

 - Pre-settled status lasts for five years max.
-If a holder of pre-settled status breaks their continuous residence but returns to the UK before 31 December 2020, they must apply for a new grant of pre-settled status to allow them to complete the “continuous qualifying period” of five years required for settled status
+If a holder of pre-settled status broke their continuous residence but returned to the UK before 31 December 2020, they must apply for a new grant of pre-settled status to allow them to complete the “continuous qualifying period” of five years required for settled status.

-- Once someone has already completed a “continuous qualifying period” of five years, they can spend up to five years outside the UK without losing the right to apply for settled status
+- Once someone already has settled status, they can spend up to five years outside the UK without losing it.

 All in all, absences may not be fatal to a settlement application or a person’s right to stay in the UK long term, but they certainly need to be approached carefully with a full understanding of the risks involved.